 It’s unique in this list for meaning “excuse me” and “thank you” as well.
 I almost didn’t want to include it, but its generic usage and the fact that it’s such an important colloquial word compels me to include it.

-I’m only a beginner in German (as of writing… slow progress), but I am well familiar with the many uses of “bitte”.
-Here’s a great article from Fluentu that articulates it well.
+I’m only a beginner in German (as of writing… slow progress), but I am well familiar with the many uses of and meanings of “bitte”.

 If you know any German at all, you’ll know that bitte means “you’re welcome”, as in response to someone saying “Danke!”